equinor/dm-job/README.md

 1) Build the local python package from the cloned DMSS repo, by running the generate-python-package.sh script.
 2) Update the DMT docker-compose.override.yml file by adding / uncomment the volume mount: ../data-modelling-storage-service/gen/dmss_api:/dmss_api

-## Running / debugging

-TODO: How to add debug?

 ## Troubleshooting